 Figure 6b: Pout vs. Pin

-Figure 6c: Gain vs. Pin
+Figure 6c: Output power vs. input power.

-Third and Second Order Intermodulation performance as well as gain compression and output power saturation characteristics may also be modelled by changing the behavioral model to include SOI and TOI parameters, and removing the compression and saturation parameters shown above.
-An example is given below in Figures 8a – 8d.
-Note that, ADS restricts the analysis to one or the other (compression or intermodulation, but not both simultaneously) and only at one frequency per simulation.
+By using an alternate form of the Amplifier2 behavioral model, Second and Third Order Intermodulation performance, as well as gain compression and output power saturation characteristics, may be modelled by changing the behavioral model parameters to include SOI and TOI and removing the compression and saturation parameters shown above.
+An example is given below.

 Results are similar but it should be clear that tuning the TOI parameter may be necessary to match the measured (published) compression results.
 For this reason, it is suggested to use the first form of the Amplifier2 behavioral model.
 While this is preferred, it requires knowledge of the saturated properties of the amplifier which are not always specified but are easily measured or estimated.